PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/060-settlement/030-off-chain.md

      - Optional metadata about the transfer

 :::note
 The exact data encoding and signature generation process must follow the chain's requirements to ensure the receipt is valid when submitted.
-Tools such as the Polymesh SDK provide helper functions to generate valid receipts.
+The payload data must be wrapped with `<Bytes>` and `</Bytes>` tags before signing.
+Tools such as the Polymesh SDK provide helper functions to generate valid receipts with the correct format.
 :::

 ### Receipt Process